bitmetric-bv/qlik-sense-web-connectors/GoogleDrive/README.md

 **Description:** The 'Active Folder' contains the present working directory in Google Drive.
 Using this can be beneficial when reading/storing many different files from a single folder as the *GoogleDrive.ActiveFolder* properties offer additional metadata to work with the files in the folder.
 <br />
 The *GoogleDrive.SetActiveFolder* method lets you set and change the present working directory.
+This populates the Qlik table *\[GoogleDrive.ActiveFolder.Files\]* with a list of the files in the active folder.
+Additionally, it sets the following properties:

+* *GoogleDrive.ActiveFolder.IsSet* : True (-1) when an active folder is set, or false (0) when it is not.
+* *GoogleDrive.ActiveFolder.Id* : The Id for the active folder in Google Drive.
+* *GoogleDrive.ActiveFolder.Path* : The (human-readable) path of the active folder.
+* *GoogleDrive.ActiveFolder.NoOfFiles* : The number of files in the active folder, can be used to loop through the files in the folder.
 <br />
 <br />

 |Parameter|Description|In/Out|Optional|
 |--|--|--|--|
 |pPath|The path of the folder to set the Active Folder to, without leading or trailing backslashes.|In|No|